The Price Is Right models: Model rotation format (2003–2008)

-2008–present
+Since 2008

 Return to permanent model format

 In season 37, beginning in September 2008, executive producer Mike Richards introduced contract changes that allowed the show to return to a format with five permanent models.
 The initial lineup included four holdovers from the previous rotation: Rachel Reynolds, Gwendolyn Osborne-Smith, Lanisha Cole, and Brandi Sherwood.
 Two new models were added to the cast: Amber Lancaster and Manuela Arbeláez.
 Manuela originally joined as a substitute during Brandi's maternity leave and became permanent after Brandi was dismissed.

 Models are now referred to as "The Price Is Right models" in public appearances with host Drew Carey.
 Beginning in December 2009, they were listed in the show's full end credits.
 Starting with the 2010–11 season, the models began using microphones so they could be heard when interacting with Carey or contestants.
 When only two models are present during prize presentations that typically involve three, the announcer often serves as the third.
 In early season 52, some episodes featured only one model due to emergency circumstances.

 New responsibilities and male model inclusion

 Since 2012, the models have taken on expanded roles.
 On the show's website, they began appearing in interviews and behind-the-scenes content.
 They also participated in a web series called Male Model Search, serving as judges in both the 2012 and 2014 editions.
-In a 2013 April Fool's Day episode, the models swapped roles with the host and announcer as part of a themed broadcast.
-This allows the show to focus on its female demographic.

 In 2014, former Miss USA Shanna Moakler served as one of the celebrity judges during the male model search.
 She joined the regular models and producers including Richards, along with Robert Scott Wilson, the show's first male model.